 Shared Spaces is a program for co-parents who want to communicate more effectively as a family, manage conflicts positively, and parent their children successfully.

-In Shared Spaces co-parents attend a series of three interactive workshops facilitated by an interdisciplinary group of Missouri State University faculty with expertise in family communication and child development.
-These sessions focus on vital information and teach concrete skills to help co-parents improve their communication and make it easier for them to work together in the best interests of their children and families.
+In Shared Spaces co-parents attend a day-long interactive workshop led by Missouri State University faculty with expertise in family communication and child development.
+This session focuses on vital information and teaches concrete skills to help co-parents improve their communication and make it easier for them to work together in the best interests of their children and families.

 The Shared Spaces program is ideal for anyone who is co-parenting a child, including: